 Conservation Technology Team

-David is a member of the analyst team working to produce high-resolution land cover and other geospatial data across the Chesapeake Bay watershed.
-These data are critical for informing conservation efforts throughout the watershed.
+Michael Norton oversees analytical projects with the Chesapeake Bay Program Partnership.
+Some of his projects will include evaluating change detection methodologies and comparing different land cover classification techniques.
+Mike has a background that includes agricultural economics research and the Peace Corps; most recently he was consulting for the World Bank and finishing his PhD in Geography at University of California, Davis.
+He holds a master’s degree from UC Davis in Agricultural and Resource Economics, a master’s degree in Applied Economics and Management from Cornell University, and a bachelor’s degree from Carnegie Mellon University.
+Mike likes watching baseball and superhero movies and hanging out with his wife and two young boys.
+David is a member of the geospatial team whose work focuses on high-resolution stream mapping and terrain analysis.
 Prior to joining the Chesapeake Conservancy, David worked for the United States Geological Survey Eastern Geographic Science Center mapping headwater streams using LiDAR and modeling sediment fluxes throughout the Bay watershed.
-David holds a Bachelor’s degree in Environmental Science from the University of Maryland, Baltimore County and has a background in hydrology and geospatial analysis.
+David holds a Bachelors in Environmental Science from the University of Maryland, Baltimore County and has a background in hydrology and geospatial analysis.
 A native of Southern Maryland, David enjoys fishing, brewing beer, and spending time outdoors.